Kaiutzi21/Tekken8Movesets/t8_FAHKURMUM/Documentary.md

 ## ws.2
 	- Increased damage from 13 to 15

+_Devnote: this is to make ws.2 cancels in combos more rewarding, since df+1 cancels are similar and easier to perform._

 ## ff+4 | df+1,4 | ws.2,4
 	- Changed the reaction on hit on airborn opponents to a strong aerial tailspin